Brain Fog Roadmap: Uncovering the root cause to getting your brain back online.

 ⬇️

 Is it perimenopause?
-Loss of oestrogen disrupts multiple systems including sleep regulation and sensory processing.
+Loss of oestrogen disrupts multiple brain systems including sleep regulation and sensory processing.

 ⬇️